 Which travel drone should you choose?

 If camera quality is of utmost importance to you, go for the Phantom 4 Pro.
-If you care about camera quality but want something a bit more portable, go for the Mavic Pro.
+If you care about camera quality but want something a bit more portable, go for the Mavic 2 or Mavic Pro.
 And if portability is most important and you just want something that’s fun and easy to fly, get yourself a Spark.

 Whichever drone you choose to take traveling, you’ll have a blast flying and exploring a new part of the world!

 The Ultimate Buying Guide For Best Camera Drones